toasty1096/Topo2Hexmap/README.md

-# Topo2Hexmap, map maker tool for megamek
+# Topo2Hexmap – Map Creation Tool for MegaMek

-Legal disclaimer: I am NOT affiliated with megamek or it's creators, this is a fan made program to make map creation easier.
+Disclaimer: This project is not affiliated with MegaMek or its creators.
+It is a fan-made utility intended to simplify map creation.

+# Overview

-This is a small application designed to take input images, convert them into bitmaps of your desired size, then use those values to generate a .board file compatible with megamek and it's map editor.
+Topo2Hexmap is a lightweight application that converts input images into bitmaps of a chosen size and generates a .board file compatible with MegaMek and its map editor.

-Currently its just a small program I just threw together for personal use, its a little rough around the edges looks wise and I may polish it up a bit but I most likely wont be giving any major updates with new features or anything.

-The actual app is in "Topo2Hexmap-1.0.zip", if you run into any issues with it working, please let me know, this is my first github repository and I could have easily messed something up
+This tool was initially developed for personal use and may still be rough around the edges.
+While minor improvements may be added over time, major feature updates are not currently planned.

+# Getting Started

+The application can be found in the file:
+Topo2Hexmap-1.0.zip

+Simply download and extract the archive to begin using the tool.

+If you encounter any issues while running the program, please open an issue in this repository.
+As this is my first GitHub project, feedback and bug reports are especially welcome.